 Iguanas have very strong, long, and sharp claws.
-Take a look at the image below and you’ll see why these claws can easily be used as a weapon by your iguana.
+Take a look at the image below and you’ll see why these claws can easily be used as a weapon.

 In the wild, they mainly use these claws to climb or as a method of defense.
-For that reason, if your iguana feels threatened by you, they might use their claws to defend themselves.
+For that reason, if your iguana feels threatened by you, it might use its claws to defend itself.

 Iguanas can bite